5004-SEA-Fa24-Geeng/hello-world-egsui/Report.md

 6. Describe Test Driving Development (TDD) in your own words.

-   > TDD is a way of writing code that involves writing unit-level test codes and production codes.
-Before writing the actual codes, we write tests first.
+   > TDD is a way of writing code that involves writing unit-level test codes and production codes.[^6] Before writing the actual codes, we write tests first.
 This approach is to ensure our code works as expected.
 If the test fails, we refactor our codes.
 By repeating with another new test case, we make comprehensive tests on our program and improve its quality.

 7. Go to the [Markdown Playground](MarkdownPlayground.md) and add at least 3 different markdown elements you learned about by reading the markdown resources listed in the document.
 Additionally you need to add a mermaid class diagram (of your choice does not have to follow the assignment.
 However, if you did use mermaid for the assignment, you can just copy that there).
 Add the elements into the markdown file, so that the formatting changes are reserved to that file.